 As part of ongoing engagement with Members of Parliament, Senators, and senior government officials, CDA annually conducts Days on the Hill, a series of meetings between these representatives and dentistry's leadership and advocacy volunteers.

-This year's event was held on May 10th to 14th and was held virtually.
-CDA president, Dr. Richard Holden, led the CDA delegation of elected officers, committee members and staff to bring oral health care issues to the attention of senior government officials on Parliament Hill.
+This year's event was held virtually on May 9 to 13.
+Dr. Lynn Tomkins, CDA president, led the CDA delegation of elected officers, committee members and staff to bring oral health care issues to the attention of senior government officials on Parliament Hill.

 The progress of women in dentistry; the growing shortage of dental assistants and its impact on the delivery of care; the need for federal investments in dental care; and the importance of good oral health for those in long-term care facilities topped the CDA’s topics of discussion in over 33 meetings held with parliamentarians.

 Women in Dentistry – The Changing Dental Workforce

 Up until the 1970s, dentistry was traditionally a profession dominated by men, with women principally working in supporting roles as dental assistants or dental hygienists.
 This has shifted significantly over the past several decades.
 As of 2021, roughly 40% of dentists in Canada were women, and gender parity is expected by 2035.

 CDA is proud to welcome two women leaders in dentistry as President over the next two years: Dr. Lynn Tomkins (pictured left), is CDA’s second female President (2022-23).
 She will be succeeded by Dr. Heather Carr (pictured right), current president-elect on the CDA Board in 2023-24.